-Regulation Uniforms - Non-conformity will result in demerits
+Regulation Uniforms - Non-conformity will result in dress code warnings, etc.

-1. Boys
+1. Boys-First to Grade 8

-Steel gray pants with dark belt

-Maroon polo shirt-long or short sleeve with logo

-Gray or black dress socks

-Dress shoes-Oxfords or Dockers only; anything that qualifies as a sneaker or a boot is not acceptable-- no skater shoes

-Steel gray walking shorts with dark belt
+Steel gray pants with dark belt Maroon polo shirt-long or short sleeve with logo Maroon V-neck sweater, vest or button down sweater Gray or black dress socks Black Dress shoes-anything that qualifies as a sneaker or a boot is not acceptable-- no skater shoes Steel gray walking shorts with dark belt (until Nov.
+1/after April 1)

-V-neck sweater

-2. Boys--Grades 5-8

-Maroon polo shirt-long or short sleeve with logo No longer required are White oxford shirt with school tie (students may wear them if they have them as we transition this year)

-3. Girls - First to grade 4
+2. Girls - First to Grade 8